clojurewerkz/cassaforte.docs/articles/cql.md

 Please refer to [Cassandra documentation on consistency levels](http://www.datastax.com/documentation/cassandra/2.1/cassandra/dml/dml_config_consistency_c.html) for more info.

-Following operation will be performed with consistenct level of `:quorum`:
+The following operation will be performed with consistency level of `:quorum`:

 ``` clojure
 (ns cassaforte.docs